Robert Cooper Grier: American Civil War

-During the American Civil War, Grier discontinued circuit riding in 1862, and in 1863 wrote the opinion on the Prize Cases, which declared Lincoln's blockade of Southern ports constitutional.
+During the American Civil War, Grier discontinued circuit riding in 1862, and in 1863 wrote the opinion on the Prize Cases, which declared that Lincoln's blockade of Southern ports was constitutional.
 In the moments leading up to the Civil War, President Lincoln refused to ask Congress to officially declare war.
 Doing so, Lincoln believed, would recognize the Confederate States of America as an independent nation and imply the dissolution of the Union.
 As Commander in Chief, Lincoln acted as if war had been declared, though, issuing blockades of Southern ports that helped to cripple the Southern cause.
-Opponents of Lincoln's maneuvers saw the blockades as pure piracy since there had been no official call for war.
+Opponents of Lincoln's maneuvers saw the blockades as pure piracy, since there had been no official call for war.
 Supporters argued for war in fact, not in words, and justified the blockading and capturing of Southern vessels.

 Grier was a strong supporter of the Union.
 In his majority opinion, Grier supported Lincoln.
 "A civil war is never solemnly declared," he wrote.
 "It becomes such by its accidents – the number, power, and organization of the persons who originate and carry it on."
 Though Congress did not proclaim a state of war existed, thought Grier, "its actual existence is a fact in our domestic history which the Court is bound to notice and to know."
 Thus, by citing the power that the Constitution confers on the president to use the military to protect the Union, Grier upheld Lincoln's tactics.

 Family

-Grier married his wife, Isabelle Rose, in 1829, and they had five daughters and one son.
-His son, U.S. Army doctor William Potter Grier (1834-66) died in a steamship explosion.
+Grier married his wife, Isabella Rose, in 1829, and they had five daughters and one son.
+His son, U.S. Army doctor William Potter Grier (1834–66), died in a steamship explosion.

 Death and legacy

-Despite three strokes in 1867, Grier served on the court until 1870, at which point he was quite frail and drastically limited his participation on the court.
+Despite three strokes in 1867, Grier served on the court until 1870, at which point he was quite frail and drastically limited in his participation on the court.
 Grier retired only after his colleagues pressed him to do so, ending his judicial service on January 31, 1870.
-He died less than a year later at his home, in Philadelphia.
-He is buried in West Laurel Hill Cemetery, Bala Cynwyd, Pennsylvania.
+He died less than a year later at his home in Philadelphia, and is buried at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.